BEST GLACIAL ATTRACTIONS IN ICELAND

 Even though glacier hiking in Iceland is not very demanding activity it is advised to be in a good, regular shape.
 If walking up the stairs and being able to be active for at least 2 hours is not something beyond your limit, then you will be fine.
 There is a minimum age though – from the safety reasons we can´t take anyone below the age of 10.

 We do not want to leave you with impression that southern part of our country is the only place to see the glaciers.
 All around the island are located smaller and bigger glaciers, which are important part of Icelandic landscape.
 Snæfellsjökull, 700,000-year-old glacier-capped stratovolcano located on Snæfelssnes Peninsula, or Eiríksjökull from the north-west are only two examples.
 Unfortunately, due to climate change some of the glaciers are vanishing.
 Okjökull glacier in Borgarfjörður lost his “jökull” (glacier) part of the name and now is known as just “Ok”.
 The reason why it has happened is its constantly shrinking size.
 Okjökull has lost its ability to sink and move under its own weight, so it means that no longer fits the glaciers criteria.
+Until it totally disappears we can enjoy the beautiful sights and bath in its waters at Krauma SPA.

 Whether you just want to admire their beauty or take a part in one of many activities available on the glaciers site one thing is certain – seeing them on ICEland is a must!